 Soho House Istanbul.

-A sanctuary of citrus trees, hushed courtyards and low-lit bars, Soho House Istanbul is a world unto itself.
+A sanctuary of olive trees, hushed courtyards and low-lit bars, Soho House Istanbul is a world unto itself.

 Beyoğlu has been Istanbul’s cosmopolitan quarter since Genoese merchants settled its slopes in 1267, across the Golden Horn from Imperial Constantinople.
-Centuries later, under the Ottomans, it evolved into a European enclave of embassies, Levantine mansions and grand arcades—the city’s most fashionable address.
+Centuries later, under the Ottomans, it evolved into a European enclave of embassies, Levantine mansions and grand arcades — the place to see and be seen.
 But when the Turkish Republic was founded in 1923, ending 600 years of Ottoman rule, Beyoğlu slipped into decline, only returning to the spotlight in recent years.

 Scene.